SiriDB/siridb-http/README.md

 }
 ```

-A token can be used be including the `Authorization` field in a header.
+A token can be used be including the `Authorization` field in your header.
 For example:
 ```
 Authorization: 'Token MyTokenString'
 Content-Type:  'application/json'